 This is the moment for the producer to entirely reveal the 16-32 bar of the track which was his initial idea.
 Most of the time this is what happens.
 Nonetheless, the elements with which a tracks starts with may differ.
 Sometimes, it can be a percussive element that starts the track.
 Generally, however, the exposition is considered to be the introduction of the groove.
 Accordingly, development is build on the basis of that groove and recapitulation should relate to the final reveal of the hook.
 The latter is also the overall goal of electronic music.
 As with dramatic structure, this series of events should produce a building and releasing of tension before playing the ‘best’ part of the track, the complete hook.

-What are the issues beginners struggle with ?
+What are some issues beginners struggle with, in terms of song structure?

 Almost all beginners struggle with the development of song structure.
 A theme is not easy to be developed in a sequencer, with nothing more than multiple ‘events’ and ‘regions’.
 This virtual representation of sound in graphical blocks on the arrange page makes it easy for the producer to consider them as fixed musical ideas which can be repeated indefinitely.